 - The Show Must Go On: In the very beginning of the first song in his first concert with Steel Dragon, Chris Cole slips and falls down the stairs.
 Despite a nasty head wound and possible concussion, Chris rallies and finishes the song and the concert.

-- Sibling Rivalry: Chris thinks his brother, Joe, fight constantly.
-Joe thinks Chris is a pathetic Basement-Dweller, while Chris thinks his brother is a pig cop.
+- Sibling Rivalry: Chris and his brother, Joe, fight constantly.
+Joe thinks Chris is a pathetic Basement-Dweller, while Chris thinks Joe is a pig cop.
 Their relationship seems to improve after Chris joins Steel Dragon.

 - Shown Their Work: In-universe, Chris knows everything about Steel Dragon.
 "The stitching should be green... and has anyone ever seen Bobby wear a jacket with blue lapels?"